Crypto-Neko/nyaasec/README.md

 ### Contact

 If you want to ask me a question about the program, you can submit an issue here on GitHub.
-If you want to ask something privately, you can contact me on my Discord account with the username `crypto.kitty`.
+If you want to ask something privately, you can contact me on my Discord account with the username `algebraity`.